heaths/heaths.github.io/_posts/2024-08-02-helix-support-for-typespec.md

 <!--more-->

+## Update

+🎉 My [pull request](https://github.com/helix-editor/helix/pull/11412) was merged: TypeSpec is now supported out of the box in Helix!
+You still need to install the LSP as with any other supported language, but that's a single, simple command.
+See below, or in [their wiki](https://github.com/helix-editor/helix/wiki/Language-Server-Configurations#typespec).

 ## Background

 I've been using [`vim`](https://www.vim.org) and before it `vi` for close to 30 years.
 I started my programming career in a terminal and, while I often enjoy GUI apps like [Visual Studio Code](https://code.visualstudio.com) and am more productive when touching lots of files, I still like the efficiency of a good terminal editor.